Affordable African Safari Camps with Great Wildlife Viewing

 Meru National Park is dense with trees and other foliage, and in October, when I visited, it was very hot.
 Though my guide Peterson was an excellent driver, the red dirt roads within the Rhino Sanctuary were paved with excessive bumps expelling crimson dust clouds as we drove.

-The dense terrain of northern Kenya makes it more difficult to see wildlife, but that said, I saw quite a few reticulated giraffes, buffalo, elephants, and if you want to see rhinos, it’s the place to be.
+The dense terrain of northern Kenya makes it more difficult to see wildlife, but that said, I saw quite a few buffalo, elephants, and reticulated giraffes.
+And if you’re interested in rhinos, it’s the place to be.

 Rhinos tend to be wary, shy animals, but the sanctuary rhinos are habituated to vehicles and don’t play hide and seek.
 They are comfortable with humans being relatively close, even if they are with a calf.
 Having the time to study those crazy prehistoric-looking creatures was a treat.

 A couple I met who were not fans of the game drives dust and bumps decided to make Rhino River a wellness retreat and took a break from their African safari.
 The wife sunk into one of the lounge’s white puffy couches to read a book she’d been meaning to get to for months while her husband lay by the pool.
 Both were very happy with their decision.

 Camp Details – Rhino River

 - Highlight: Large swimming pool; Rhino Sanctuary.

 - 7 guest tents with en-suite bathrooms with a standard shower and outlets

 - Large family tent